elm-city-craftworks/practicing-ruby-manuscripts/articles/v1/009-uses-for-modules.md

 Now, if you imagine these method definitions literally getting pasted into your `Computation` class when `Comparable` is included, you'll see that it would provide a behavior that is functionally equivalent to our initial example.

 Of course, it wouldn't make sense for Ruby to implement such a feature for us without using it in its own structures.
-As it turns out, Ruby's numeric classes all implement `<=>`, so we can actually simplify our definition even further by simply delegating our `<=>` call to the result of the computations.
+Because Ruby's numeric classes all implement `<=>`, we are able to simply delegate our `<=>` call to the result of the computations.

 ```ruby
 class Computation